yuzhoujr/HireMe/README.md

 Goal
 -----------------
-Join Facebook or Google or relevant full-time position in 6 months
+* Join Facebook or Google or relevant full-time position in 6 months.
+(Self-growth)
+  * Practice 70% of problems on lintcode twice
+  * Work out at least an hour a day
+  * Read
+  * Time management
+  * British Accent
+  * Be curious

 Algorithm Preparation
 --------------------